saltstack/salt/rfcs/sls-alternative-syntax.md

     - params ....
 ```

-In this case the same above can be re-written in much more efficient way:
+With the batch-mode, the same above can be re-written in much more
+efficient way as follows:

 ```yaml
 /etc/some.conf